-And that's not the worst of it - plenty of people on the list waited longer than this.* Source: Australian Institute of Health and Welfare, Australian hospital statistics 2014-2015: elective surgery waiting times.
+And that's not the worst of it - plenty of people on the list waited longer than this.* Source: Australian Institute of Health and Welfare, Elective surgery waiting times 2016-17: Australian hospital statistics.
 Waiting times at the 50th percentile.
-Report dated October 2015.
+Report dated December 2017.

 To avoid these waiting lists, the alternative is to be treated at a private hospital which can be very expensive.
 Without health insurance, you could be up for tens of thousands of dollars and, in some cases, you may need to pay upfront.

 Here are a few examples of what private hospital procedures could cost you without health insurance*: